AnaZonia/moon_notes/000 Ana Did Science Today.md

 - [ ] make presentation for committee meeting
 - [ ] write committee meeting report
 - [ ] register for AGU with Fiona

+## 24/10, Thursday - Finishing code

+- Noted how the *distribution of ages makes a big difference for XGBoost results* more than for the process-based model.
+The aggregated_data with only 5yrs of history, with more evenly distributed ages, had much higher r-squared values than the same dataset with 15 years of history and less evenly distributed ages.
+Even the aggregated data with no age restriction (same age range), when compared, had much higher r-squared values when it was sampled such that there were more evenly distributed ages.
+The same dataset ended up having lower r-squared values when the comparison was made with the process-based model.
+- New *MAPBIOMAS collection 9* being implemented, going to check the results with it
+- normalizing with means and standard deviations implemented, as well as *new cross-validation method* that Brian mentioned (getting the predicted values at each fold and comparing it all at the end).
+Not much was changed in the r-squared values, but it is better methods.
+	- Note that Brian recommended not to stratify sample for different predictors to not overestimate their importance.
+Adding more rows is preferable, or just removing rare cases.
+	- Ran XGBoost again without stratifying and the results were comparable.
+The only cleaning done was removing rare categories.
+- process-based model results with EU data and no land use history were comparable than those with mapbiomas data and land use history.

 ## 21/10, Monday - Wrapping up model
 - spent the weekend double checking the results.
 - [x] write summary for workshop ✅ 2024-10-21